Initially printed April 2022. Up to date by October 2025 to replicate additional developments within the outbreak.

 Has Avian Flu Been Reported in Mammals?

-There have additionally been stories of mammals corresponding to crimson foxes, skunks, bobcats, fishers, and bears contaminated with avian influenza, possible from consuming contaminated birds.
-Exterior the U.S. avian flu has contaminated farmed mink and has induced losses at marine mammal colonies in South America.
+There have additionally been studies of mammals corresponding to purple foxes, skunks, bobcats, fishers, and bears contaminated with avian influenza, seemingly from consuming contaminated birds.
+Exterior the U.S. avian flu has contaminated farmed mink and has triggered losses at marine mammal colonies in South America.
 In March 2024 the USDA reported that avian flu has been found in cattle in a number of U.S. states.
-The CDC has further info on avian flu in cattle and associated risks to humans.
+The CDC has extra info on avian flu in cattle and associated risks to humans.

-Up to date April 26, 2024.
-Complete variety of detections in wild birds: 8,447 (plus 849 captive birds).
-Detections in songbirds: 153.
-See Detections of Highly Pathogenic Avian Influenza in Wild Birds for contemporary detections.
+Up to date October 14, 2025.
+Complete variety of detections in wild birds: 13,592 (plus 1,052 captive birds).
+Detections in passerines: 438.
+See Detections of Highly Pathogenic Avian Influenza in Wild Birds for up to date detections.

 Boat-tailed Grackle (1)